Bedside Table Buying Guide

 Choosing a bedside table style and design.

-In many bedrooms, bedside tables can be used as the bedroom's focal point, therefore style and design is critical.
+In many bedrooms, bedside tables can be used as the bedroom's focal point, therefore style and design are critical.
 Firstly, you must make sure the bedside table matches the bedroom décor.
 Ask yourself the question: Am I looking to decorate my bedroom in a traditional or contemporary style?
+Do I want my table to be made out of wood, metal or glass?

 Traditional styled bedside tables are generally wooden painted bedside tables, sometimes carved with attractive detailing and clean lines giving a period look.